 Workshops also include fully functioning en suits, which means you won’t have to share the one bathroom within your house.
 Workshops will be able to be fitted with all the necessities, including a shower, basin, and toilet.
 This gives the occupant more privacy and the all-important independence.

 Aarons range of workshops come with many customisable options, which you have to consider before building.
 Choosing which size workshop you’re going to build is just the first option!
-Workshops are able to come with classic verandahs, which gives the workshop a bit of extra flare and style.
+Workshops are able to come with classic verandahs, which gives the workshop a bit of extra flair and style.
 It also makes the workshop look homier and offers a great space for relaxation.

 There are also many options you can choose to make sure your workshop is the perfect look and feel for you.
 We have four different options for doors, different sizes, and styles for windows, and can also include a window box, balustrades, timber steps or timber ramps.
 This is important if you are going to need disabled or wheelchair access.